Browse by Medical Category

 The Community Research Program at MGH Chelsea Healthcare Center supports research across the lifespan.
 We emphasize interdisciplinary collaborations that target health disparities, advance clinical practice, and improve the well-being of the Chelsea community.

-Pictured, from left, are MGH Chelsea Research Council leaders Amy Novikoff, MS, CCC-SLP, Rohit Changra, MD, and Julie Levison, MD, MPhil, MPH
+Pictured, from left, are MGH Chelsea Research Council leaders Amy Izen, MS, CCC-SLP, Rohit Chandra, MD, and Julie Levison, MD, MPhil, MPH

 The Community Research Program at MGH Chelsea began in May 2013 with the first meeting of the MGH Chelsea Interdisciplinary Research Roundtable.